THIS DATE IN HISTORY: Nov. 30

 1968: Forward Val Fonteyne of the Pittsburgh Penguins extends his NHL-record penalty-free streak to 185 games when the Penguins defeat the Los Angeles Kings 4-2 at the Forum.
 Fonteyne's streak ends the next night when he's called for a minor penalty in the first period of Pittsburgh's game at the Oakland Seals.

-1977: Phil Esposito moves into second place behind Gordie Howe on the NHL's all-time goals list with a hat trick in the visiting New York Rangers' 4-0 victory against the St. Louis Blues.
+1977: Phil Esposito moves into second place behind Gordie Howe on the NHL's all-time goals list with a hat trick for the visiting New York Rangers in a 4-0 victory against the St. Louis Blues.
 The three goals give Esposito 605 in his career, one more than Bobby Hull.

 1980: Peter Stastny becomes the first rookie in NHL history to have at last one point in each of his first 16 games.
 Stastny reaches the milestone with an assist in a 7-3 loss to the New York Islanders at Le Colisee.

 1995: Grant Fuhr becomes the 11th goalie in NHL history to reach the 300-victory mark.
 The milestone win comes when the visiting Blues defeat the Winnipeg Jets 4-1.
 Fuhr finishes his NHL career with a record of 403-295 and 114 ties.